wviechtb/metafor/README.md

 ## Installation

-The current official (i.e., [CRAN](https://cran.r-project.org/package=metafor)) release can be installed directly within R with:
+The current official (i.e., [CRAN](https://cran.r-project.org/package=metafor)) release can be installed within R with:
 ```r
 install.packages("metafor")
 ```

-The development version of the metafor package can be installed with:
+The development version of the package can be installed with:
 ```r
 install.packages("remotes")
 remotes::install_github("wviechtb/metafor")